Traders see early 2015 Fed rate hike, QE3 stays for now

-SAN FRANCISCO (Reuters) - A surprise pick-up in U.S. jobs growth has boosted the chances of the Federal Reserve raising interest rates sooner than had been expected, but it is likely to take several more months of strong employment data for the Fed to trim its bond purchases and rates won’t rise for at least a year after that.
+SAN FRANCISCO (Reuters) - The Federal Reserve will likely look beyond Friday’s surprising pickup in U.S. jobs growth, seeking several months of strong employment data before trimming its bond purchase program, and probably waiting to raise interest rates for at least another year after that.

 “The surprising improvement in the health of the labor market does not necessarily mean the Fed will start to look at an exit from its asset buying program any time soon,” Markit chief market economist Chris Williamson said.
 “A sustained run of stronger job creation than even the nice surprise seen in February is needed to generate a significant further reduction in the unemployment level.”